stasm/webapp-langpacks/webapp-langpacks.markdown

 Language Negotiation and Resource IO, with Langpacks
 ----------------------------------------------------

-`App.getLanguages()` for a given app now returns the newer version of `de`, as well as adds `pl` to the list of available languages.
+`mozApps.getAdditionalLanguages()` for a given app now returns the newer version of `de`, as well as adds `pl` to the list of available languages.
 The l10n.js library can negotiate the UI language using user's preferred languages stored in `navigator.languages`.

 Once the negotiation has completed, specific resources can be fetched.
 Again, `{locale}` is replaced by l10n.js with the result of the negotiation.